patcon/neompd/src/documents/posts/Myplanet_Meets_Docpad.html.md

 isPost: true
 tag: "technology"
 color: "green"
-header: Myplanet Meets DocPad: A Next Generation Web Framework
+header: "Myplanet Meets DocPad:\nA Next Generation\nWeb Framework"
 summary: How we learned to embrace the simplicity of static site generation and the power of new web browser technology.
 layout: blog
 coverimg: "../images/Banner_1_@2x.jpg"